Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: ECONOMETRIC SPECIFICATION, IDENTIFICATION AND ESTIMATION

-In the absence of the above assumptions, $\alpha$ can be point-identified using an instrumental variable type strategy if there are many villages, e.g. estimate the `regression' $\gamma_{v}=\alpha\pi_{v}+\bar{\xi}_{v}$ using, say the aggregate fraction of individuals with subsidies or the average value of subsidy as the IV for $\pi_{v}$.
-But since we have only eleven villages in our data, we do not consider this avenue.
+\textbf{Welfare\ Calculations}: Once we have estimates of the structural choice probabilities from the parametric model above, we can proceed with welfare calculation in presence of social spillovers and unobserved group-effects, as follows.
+Consider an initial situation where everyone faces the unsubsidized price $p_{0}$, so that the predicted take-up rate $\pi_{0v}$ in village $v$ solves:

-\textbf{Welfare Calculation with Village-Fixed Effects}: Once we have a plausible way to estimate the structural choice probabilities, we can proceed with welfare calculation in presence of social spillover and unobserved group-effects, as follows.
-Consider an initial situation where everyone faces the unsubsidized price $p_{0}$, so that the predicted take-up rate $\pi _{0}=\pi_{0v}$ in village $v$ solves
+where $F_{Y}^{v}\left( y\right) $ is the CDF of income $Y_{vh}$ in village $v$.
+Section 5.2 above outlines the calculations of all parameters including the $\xi_{v}$'s appearing in (\ref{3}).